Beginner Archives - Learn Thai from a White Guy

 Conclusion – Go Tell People They are Handsome

-Now that you know how to say handsome in Thai, you can run out and start telling every guy you see that they are หล่อ (lawh).
+Now you know how to say handsome in Thai!
+You can start telling every guy you see that they are หล่อ (lawh).

 How to Say How Are You in Thai